Guerra24/Firefox-UWP-Style/README.md

 Toggle `toolkit.legacyUserProfileCustomizations.stylesheets` pref in `about:config` and restart Firefox.

+## Styles

+### MDL2

+The original 2015 UWP design.
+Follows MDL2 styling with the accent color and gray-on-black or gray-on-white elements.

+Enabled by default.

+### Sun Valley

+The 2021 Fluent Design refresh.
+Features heavy use of rounded corners and smoother colors.

+Create `uwp.sun-valley`=`true` pref to enable.

 ## Customize

 Toggle `layout.css.backdrop-filter.enabled` pref to enable *acrylic blur* in some menus.